Share your story

 Personal stories help people understand the importance of Death with Dignity legislation, and how it's being enacted.

-CURRENT STATUS: Under Threat
+CURRENT STATUS: ENACTED

 Legal in Montana, for now